srigi/webauthn.nette/Readme.md

 This is a minimal, yet complete example project demonstrating **[webauthn](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API)** sign-in process in Nette framework.

-During sign-in phase, we check if user have any HW credential info (public key) stored in the database.
+During the sign-in phase, webapp checks if user have any HW credential info (public key) stored in the database.
 If yes, sign-in will forward request to another Presenter which will initiate a second step of authentication (2FA), utilizing verification via HW authenticator (Yubikey or similar).

 ![Sign-in screen with HW authenticator prompt](https://i.postimg.cc/65rRq1Sd/sign-in.png)